basacul/assignment/ReadMe.md

 Unfortunately, the user needs to refresh the site such that the block number of the sent messages will be displayed.
 This minor issue will be resolved in a different project named Mana enlisted in my repositories.

 To use the repository simply download or fork this project.
-In the terminal you can simply go to the folde "assignment" and run __node app.js__.
+In the terminal you can simply go to the folder "assignment" and run __node index.js__.
 The dapp runs in http://localhost:4500.